 Hard water is safe to drink but it leaves mineral deposits on plumbing fixtures, cars, and fences and can decrease the life expectancy of household appliances such as water heaters.
 It also requires the use of more soap when bathing or doing laundry.
 For these reasons, many Woodland residents use water softeners in their homes and businesses.
 Unfortunately, the widespread use of water softeners has a significant drawback - water softeners use a process that increases the salt content of the water, so after the softened water is used by residents and businesses and discharged as sewage, its salt levels are almost double those of the original potable water.
 Additional salts are added to wastewater from human wastes, garbage disposals, cleaning chemicals, soaps and detergents.

 Where the Treated Water Goes

 Woodland’s treated wastewater is discharged to Tule Canal, a part of the Yolo Bypass.
 From Tule Canal, the water flows to the Sacramento River and eventually to the Delta.
-In order to minimize negative impacts of increased salt levels on these important waterways, in our discharge permit (PDF), the State of California requires the City to reduce the amount of salt it discharges to the environment.
+In order to minimize negative impacts of increased salt levels on these important waterways, the State of California requires the City to reduce the amount of salt it discharges to the environment.

 As a long-term solution to this problem, the City of Woodland and the City of Davis are in the process of developing a joint water supply project that will reduce the use of mineral-laden groundwater.
 The proposed project will provide a reliable water supply to meet existing and future needs, improve drinking water quality, and improve the quality of our wastewater effluent to meet anticipated regulatory standards including those for salinity.
 Find more information on the water supply project on the Woodland - Davis Clean Water Agency website.